enram/vptstools/CONTRIBUTING.md

    500KB), unwanted clutter may have been accidentally included.
 4. Run `tox -e publish -- --repository pypi` and check that everything was uploaded to [PyPI] correctly.

+(new-vptscsv-version)=
+### Support a new version of the VPTS-CSV data exchange format

+To support a new version of the VPTS-CSV data exchange format, following adjustments in the {py:mod}`vptstools.vpts_csv` module are required:

+- Create a new class `VptsCsvVX` which subclasses from the abstract class {py:class}`vptstools.vpts_csv.AbstractVptsCsv`
+- Overwrite the abstract methods to define 'no data' representation, the 'Undetect' representation, the sorting logic and the mapping of the individual fields from ODIM bird profile to the VPTS CSV data format.
+Check the {py:class}`vptstools.vpts_csv.AbstractVptsCsv` documentation for more info.
+- Link the string version ID (v1, v2,..) with the correct `AbstractVptsCsv` child class by extending the {py:func}`vptstools.vpts_csv.get_vpts_version` with a new mapping from version string to class instance.

 [black]: https://pypi.org/project/black/
 [commonmark]: https://commonmark.org/